Mana (Oceanic cultures)

 In Melanesian and Polynesian cultures, mana is a supernatural force that permeates the universe.
 Anyone or anything can have mana.
 They believed it to be a cultivation or possession of energy and power, rather than being a source of power.
 It is an intentional force.

 Mana has been discussed mostly in relation to cultures of Polynesia, but also of Melanesia, notably the Solomon Islands and Vanuatu.

-In the 19th century, scholars compared mana to similar concepts such as the orenda of the Iroquois Indians and theorized that mana was a universal phenomenon that explained the origin of religions.
-It is worth noting, however, that subsequent scholarship has dismissed this theory; many parallels previously drawn in this regard have been deemed specious.
+In the 19th century, scholars compared mana to concepts they believed to be similar, such as the orenda of the Iroquois and theorized that mana was a universal phenomenon that explained the origin of religions.
+However, subsequent scholarship and Indigenous communities view these theories as inaccurate.

 Etymology

 The reconstructed Proto-Oceanic word *mana is thought to have referred to "powerful forces of nature such as thunder and storm winds" rather than supernatural power.
 As the Oceanic-speaking peoples spread eastward, the word started to refer instead to unseen supernatural powers.